 The precise job description for a cybersecurity analyst can vary, but will often include duties such as:

 - Identify and resolve security threats to safeguard information systems

 - Perform penetration tests

-- Identify security breaches and follow response protocols
+- Identify security breaches and follow incident response procedure

 - Assess current security risks and implement improvements